Is there really an Annuity Bubble?

-Yet, just like any number of other factors that you would rationally expect to give investors pause, all these things have been shrugged off as irrational exuberance rolls on.
-That’s why it’s vitally important to keep reminding clients and prospects of that first word in the definition of irrational exuberance: “unsustainable”
+Just like any number of other factors that you would rationally expect to give investors pause, all these things have been shrugged off as irrational exuberance rolls on.
+That’s why it’s vitally important to keep reminding clients and prospects of that first word in the definition of irrational exuberance: “unsustainable.”

-For an illustration of irrational exuberance in a nutshell, look no further than Twitter.
-Twitter’s stock has soared since its November IPO despite the fact that the company hasn’t turned a profit since its launch in 2006!
+For an illustration of irrational exuberance, in a nutshell, look no further than Twitter.
+Twitter’s stock has soared since its November IPO even though the company hasn’t turned a profit since its launch in 2006!
 Twitter lost $79.4 million on about $317 million in sales in 2012, and the company is on track for an even steeper loss in 2014, and yet its shares are up a whopping 63%, based on momentum and hype.
 Sound familiar?